ZupIT/ritchie-formulas/README.md

 # Ritchie's commons formula repository

-This repository contains the community formulas which can be executed by the [ritchie-cli](https://github.com/ZupIT/ritchie-cli).
+This amazing repository contains the community formulas which can be executed by the [ritchie-cli](https://github.com/ZupIT/ritchie-cli).

 ## Create a new formula